datanav/docs/technical/exact-superoffice.rst

      - "string"

-Exact Contacts to Superoffice Person
+Exact Contacts to SuperOffice Person
 ------------------------------------
-Every Exact Contacts will be synchronized with a Superoffice Person.
+Every Exact Contacts will be synchronized with a SuperOffice Person.

-Once a link between a Exact Contacts and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Contacts and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Contacts and a Superoffice Person:
+The following properties are synchronized between a Exact Contacts and a SuperOffice Person:

 .. list-table::
    :header-rows: 1

    * - Exact Contacts Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - BirthDate
      - BirthDate
      - N/A

-Exact Departments to Superoffice Contact
+Exact Departments to SuperOffice Contact
 ----------------------------------------
-Every Exact Departments will be synchronized with a Superoffice Contact.
+Every Exact Departments will be synchronized with a SuperOffice Contact.

-Once a link between a Exact Departments and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Departments and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Departments and a Superoffice Contact:
+The following properties are synchronized between a Exact Departments and a SuperOffice Contact:

 .. list-table::
    :header-rows: 1

    * - Exact Departments Property
-     - Superoffice Contact Property
+     - SuperOffice Contact Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - Code
      - OrgNr (Dependant on having wd:Q2366457 in Country.TwoLetterISOCountry)
      - "string"

-Exact Divisions to Superoffice Contact
+Exact Divisions to SuperOffice Contact
 --------------------------------------
-Every Exact Divisions will be synchronized with a Superoffice Contact.
+Every Exact Divisions will be synchronized with a SuperOffice Contact.

-Once a link between a Exact Divisions and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Divisions and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Divisions and a Superoffice Contact:
+The following properties are synchronized between a Exact Divisions and a SuperOffice Contact:

 .. list-table::
    :header-rows: 1

    * - Exact Divisions Property
-     - Superoffice Contact Property
+     - SuperOffice Contact Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - Website
      - Urls.Value
      - "string"

-Exact Employees to Superoffice Person
+Exact Employees to SuperOffice Person
 -------------------------------------
-Every Exact Employees will be synchronized with a Superoffice Person.
+Every Exact Employees will be synchronized with a SuperOffice Person.

-Once a link between a Exact Employees and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Employees and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Employees and a Superoffice Person:
+The following properties are synchronized between a Exact Employees and a SuperOffice Person:

 .. list-table::
    :header-rows: 1

    * - Exact Employees Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - BirthDate
      - BirthDate
      - N/A